TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Fix crash on kartezjan's komputer

-- Leave a detailed net graph for later
-	- Just print some basic network usage

 - If we simply don't predict knockouts, we automatically don't predict the vulnerable win conditions in the mode
 	- Other win conditions are based on time so it won't be as bad

 - Admin panel

-- Clear cosmic entropy when the player is not conscious
-	- So that others are not allowed to waste bandwidth when they are dead

 - Notes on assymetric latency
 	- Effectively, the client always shows AHEAD the server time by